LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 # Create a webapp using OpenCV and Streamlit in python

-In this blog, we are gonna see how easy it is to convert an OpenCV project into a webapp that you can showcase it to the public.
+In this blog, we are gonna see how easy it is to convert an OpenCV project into a webapp that you can showcase to the public.
 We are gonna use a library called streamlit.
 Using streamlit we can easily build a web user interface in python.
 Yes, you heard it right, no html, css or javascript required.
 Just pure python! :blush:

 ## Before You Get Started
-**This tutorial assumes you have:**
+**This tutorial assumes:**
 *   You are comfortable with using basic [OpenCV](https://opencv.org/) functions.
 *   You are comfortable with coding in python.

 So let's get started.
 ### First let's install the dependencies

-Let's install OpenCV and stremlit using pip.
+Let's install OpenCV and streamlit using pip.
 We would also need Pillow, another image library.

 ```py
 pip install opencv-python streamlit Pillow